 Do not use the lap/shoulder belt in the Automatic Locking Retractor mode when using a booster seat with the seat belts.

-Refer to all Warnings and Cautions in the "Child Safety", "Child Restraint" and "Booster Seats" sections before installing a child restraint.
+Refer to all Warnings and Cautions in the "Child safety", "Child restraints" and "Booster seats" sections before installing a child restraint.

 Follow these steps to install a booster seat in the rear seat or in the front passenger seat: